econ-ark/Life-Cycle-Prime-Time/content/report.md

 +++ { "part": "abstract" }

 Anyone who has taken an economics class in high school or college will have heard of the \`life cycle model' of optimal saving for retirement.
-They might suppose that a financial advisor's job is to just to tailor standardized optimal planning tools to their own particular circumstances.
-What they are unlikely to know is that the advice dispensed by traditional life cycle models has long been understood to be deeply problematic -- for example, such models tend to imply that retiree with a pension should plan to run their wealth down to zero (if they live long enough) and then (optimally!) live pension-check to pension-check.
+When they hire a financial advisor, they might suppose that the advisor's job is to just to tailor standardized optimal planning tools to their own particular circumstances.
+What they are unlikely to know is that the advice dispensed by traditional academic life cycle models has long been understood to be deeply problematic -- for example, such models tend to imply that retiree with a pension should plan to run their wealth down to zero (if they live long enough) and then (optimally!) live pension-check to pension-check.
 This paper makes the case that new developments in the economics literature, when combined with the kinds of feedback that advisors get from their clients, can finally generate advice that is both mathematically optimal and intuitively plausible.

 +++